Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

-Let us suppose that $F$ induces an equivalence of presheaves of classification spaces \end{rem} By \cite[Section 3.3]{Yal}, this means that $F$ induces an equivalence of weak presheaves of $\infty$-categories as in Theorem~\ref{T:equivfiberseq}.
-Then, we can mimick the proof of Theorem~\ref{T:equivfiberseq} as follows: we replace the presheaves of $\infty$-categories by these presheaves of classification spaces, t ake based loop spaces which gives back the homotopy automorphisms as well, and apply Theorem~\ref{P: hofibgroups}.
+By \cite[Section 3.3]{Yal}, this means that $F$ induces an equivalence of weak presheaves of $\infty$-categories as in Theorem~\ref{T:equivfiberseq}.
+Then, we can mimick the proof of Theorem~\ref{T:equivfiberseq} as follows: we replace the presheaves of $\infty$-categories by these presheaves of classification spaces, take based loop spaces which gives back the homotopy automorphisms as well, and apply Theorem~\ref{P: hofibgroups}. \end{rem} \begin{rem} The commutation with the forgetful functors in Theorem \ref{T:equivfiberseq} is what happens for example when one takes for $F$ the restriction functor associated to a weak equivalence of cofibrant props $P_{\infty}\stackrel{\sim}{\rightarrow}Q_{\infty}$. \end{rem} \begin{rem} In the general case, when $F$ is any equivalence of presheaves of $\infty$-categories, then the argument line of the proof of Theorem \ref{T:equivfiberseq} cannot hold true anymore.
+A priori, we only have two fiber sequences